philterd/philter/docs/docs/redaction/important_to_know.md

 ## Redaction is One-Way

-Philterd Data Services does not provide a way to reverse redaction.
+Philter does not provide a way to reverse redaction.
 Changesets allow you to see the changes made to documents, but they do not provide a way to undo the changes.

 ## Regulatory Compliance

-While Philterd Data Services provides the tools to help you achieve compliance with regulations like HIPAA, GDPR, and CCPA, using the service does not automatically make you compliant.
+While Philter provides the tools to help you achieve compliance with regulations like HIPAA, GDPR, and CCPA, using the service does not automatically make you compliant.
 Compliance is a result of your overall data handling policies, how you configure your redaction policies, and how you verify the output.